TEACHERS - How to make your 4th Grade field trips to our park for FREE!

 * The park experience must engage 4th graders

-* The park experience must happen at a federally managed park in 2016
+* The park experience must happen at a federally managed park

 * All funds should be used for direct park experience expenses